cylc/cylc-doc/src/troubleshooting.rst

 Sometimes we do not have control over the platforms we use and it is not possible to compel system administrators to address these issues.
-If this is the case, you can fall back to IP address based host identification which may work (i.e. use IP address rather than host names, makes logs less human readable).
+If this is the case, you can fall back to IP address based host identification which may work (i.e. use IP addresses rather than host names, which makes logs less human readable).
 As a last resort you can also hard-code the host name for each host.

 For more information, see